Filter Ferret

 W × H × D31.5 × 4.2 - 19.7 × 15.7 in

-At the $100–200 price range, it's the most affordable name-brand converter here.
-Available in Black, White, and Dark Walnut.
+$100–200 range.
+Most affordable name-brand converter here.
+Black, White, and Dark Walnut.

 FlexiSpot AlcoveRiser M7 (42-Inch) — Best for Dual Monitors